 Adding a watermark can help you get recognition every time you share your photos.
 Anywhere your photos are shared, people see your name or logo with it.
 Your photos act as a tool for your marketing.
-In today’s post, we see how we can add a watermark to our photos in Lightroom.
+In today’s post, we see how we can watermark photos in Lightroom.
 Check out the video below:

-You can add the watermark on your photos, only when exporting them out of Lightroom.
+You can watermark photos in Lightroom, only when exporting them out of Lightroom.
 So, the first thing you would need to do is to go to the Export dialog.
 You can do that by clicking on the Export button on the left side, in the Library module.

 In the Export panel, come to the Watermark tab and switch on the Watermark checkbox, and then select your watermark from the dropdown.
 There is a pre-existing one created by Lightroom called “Simple Copyright Watermark”; You can actually go ahead and create your own by clicking on this “Edit Watermarks” option.